 Travel & Transportation

-According to local media, Algeria has the fourth highest vehicular accident rate in the world; Algerian security services report that each year, over 4,000 people die in traffic-related accidents and over 55,000 are injured.
-Many factors play a role in traffic fatalities: poorly maintained roads, a severe lack of roadway signage, insufficient vehicle maintenance, the use of defective, pirated auto parts, driver fatigue, and reckless and unskilled drivers.
-New regulations improved traffic safety slightly in 2014, but lack of enforcement continues to be a major contributor to overall road safety.
-Emergency response resources are adequate in Algiers and other populated cities but this is not the case in rural areas.
+Road Conditions and Safety: According to local media, Algeria has the fourth highest vehicular accident rate in the world.
+Problems include poorly maintained roads, a severe lack of roadway signage, insufficient vehicle maintenance, defective, pirated auto parts, driver fatigue, and reckless and unskilled drivers.
+Lack of enforcement continues to be a major problem.
+While emergency response resources are adequate in Algiers and other populated cities, this is not the case in rural areas.